-What it is: The MRD1-V-AD model train detector senses the presence of a train at a single place on the track.
-After the train has departed the sensor, a relay contact closes to activate a separate circuit on the layout.
+What it is: The MRD1 model train detector senses the presence of a train at a single place on the track.
+It closes a relay contact to activate a separate circuit on the layout.
 It also can illuminate an LED such as a signal or control panel indicator.
 A separate power supply is required (see pg 2).